We like horses. And dogs. So we take care of them and in return, they take care of us.

 We Like Our Pony Suits Just Fine, Thanks

-Compact and resilient, our pasos are the perfect solution to a life of dreary, monotonous riding.
-We sprint, we jog, we walk.
+Compact and resilient, our Pasos are the perfect solution to a life of dreary, monotonous riding.
+We sprint (canter), we jog (corto), we walk (...walk).
 Sometimes, we talk- and that freaks everyone out.

 We've got style for miles and we don't care who knows it!
+Our blended ancestry consisting of the fashion-forward Andalusian, the untiring Barb, and the medieval jennets gave us our whimisical beauty, our silky-smooth gait, and our unstoppable stamina.
 We come with accessories and fancy saddles, we love new bridles and adore all the saddle bags we can carry... just please promise you won't put those silver sparkled boots on us anymore!